 Look for gifts that are made from recycled and/or reclaimed materials and that are made to last.
 Another option is a gift that supports a worthy environmental cause.
 These green gifts for good deliver double the enjoyment – for the recipient and for the environmental cause they support!

-For a complete list of planet-friendly gifts, see Green That Life’s Eco-Friendly Gift Giving Guide or if you’re just looking for a great enviro-themed book to give, take a look at the Green Book Gift Guide.
+For a complete list of planet-friendly gifts, see Green That Life’s Best Eco Friendly Gifts and Green Gifts for Good, or if you’re just looking for a great enviro-themed book to give, take a look at the Green Book Gift Guide.

 After the Holidays: Proper Disposal